How to Balance the Demands of Aftercare While Maintaining Sobriety

 At Harmony Place, our aftercare programs give you comprehensive, compassionate support for long-term sobriety.
 We help you build a balanced life after rehabilitation and create a plan to avoid relapses.
 You can rely on us to help you maintain abstinence for years to come.

 If you or a loved one is experiencing addiction, you can find the help you need for rehabilitation and beyond.
-Contact us at 1-888-789-4330 at any time day or night for assistance.
+Contact us today to get help for addiction.